openingscience/book/_posts/2013-08-03-excellence_by_nonsense.md

 ## The Competition for Top-Rankings by Maximising Publications and Citations

-Despite the great difficulties to publish articles in professional journals, the number of publications is constantly growing because more and more journals exist simultaneously.
+Despite the great difficulties involved in publishing articles in professional journals, the number of publications is constantly growing because more and more journals exist simultaneously.
 These publications are important for the rankings of individual scientists as well as institutions and universities.
-And if young scientists apply for the post of a professor, the list of publications is usually the most important criterion in the decision process of who will get the post.
+Furthermore, if young scientists apply for the post of a professorship, the list of publications is usually the most important criterion in the decision process of who will get the post.
 No wonder that scientists do everything to publish as much as possible despite the painstaking peer-review process.
-The question to publish what, where and with whom, has become essential to the modern scientist.
+The question to as what to publish, where and with whom has become essential to the modern scientist.
 Publication problems cause sleepless nights and the acceptance of an article in a top journal is the greatest thing that can happen in the life of a modern scientist.
-And this is the case, although most of these publications do not have the slightest importance for anybody outside the academic system.
-In most articles also the opposite of what has been “proved” could be “proved” and it would not change the course of the world the slightest bit.
+This is the case, although most of these publications are not of the slightest importance for anybody outside of the academic system.
+In most articles also the opposite of what has been “proved” could also be “proved” and it would not change the course of the world at all.

 How does the number of publications actually get into the evaluation and ranking process of scientists and their institutions?
-At first glance, this seems quite simple: one simply counts all the articles published by a scientist in scientific journals (or counts the page numbers) and then gets to the relevant number of the scientist’s publication output.
-But there is a problem.
+At first glance, this seems quite simple: one simply counts all the articles published by a scientist in scientific journals (or counts number of pages) and then gets to the relevant number of the scientist’s publication output.
+However, there is a problem.
 As we have already seen, the journals differ dramatically in terms of their scientific reputation, and an article in an A journal is worth much more than an article in a B or C journal.
 So